 The scope of the concentration risk sub-module extends to assets considered in the equity, spread risk and property risk sub-modules, and excludes assets covered by the counterparty default risk module in order to avoid any overlap between both elements of the standard calculation of the SCR.
-Exposure to concentration risk is very low.
+Exposure to concentration risk increased in 2022 compared to 2021 due to the implementation of the investment strategy during the last quarter of the year.